Three Act Structure: Breaking Down Acts One, Two, & Three in Movies

 What’s nice about The Goonies is that act two feels incredibly natural.
 The audience is guided, along with the characters, via the map.

 But The Goonies’ B-story doesn’t have the luxury.
 Instead, it’s a series of foibles as Chunk tries to escape the Fratellis.
-Chunk tries to get help, gets captured, and ultimately comes after his friends with the help of Sloth.
+Chunk works to get help, gets captured, and ultimately comes after his friends with the support of Sloth.

 But what about a movie whose second act is less prescribed...but still relies on some messed up kids?
 I’m talking about The Ring!